What is Computer Hardware?

 This is the 'slave' of your computer system.
 It just does its job day-after-day without requiring any attention or maintenance.

 It protects the inner components of the system, keeps them cool and prevents them from causing radio frequency interference (RFI).
-These are important functions that are oftentimes overlooked.
-Learn more about the computer case here.
-The power supply usually comes with the case.
+These are important functions that are oftentimes overlooked. click here to view a variety of computer cases.

 Power Supply Unit: